Traneptora/grimoire/_posts/2015-01-10-prismatic-wall.markdown

 The wall sheds bright light out to a range of 100 feet and dim light for an additional 100 feet.
 You and creatures you designate at the time you cast the spell can pass through and remain near the wall without harm.
 If another creature that can see the wall moves to within 20 feet of it or starts its turn there, the creature must succeed on a Constitution saving throw or become blinded for 1 minute.

 The wall consists of seven layers, each with a different color.
-When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all thew wall's layers.
+When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall's layers.
 As it passes or reaches through each layer, the creature must make a Dexterity saving throw or be affected by that layer's properties as described below.

 The wall can be destroyed, also one layer at a time, in order from red to violet, by means specific to each layer.
 Once a layer is destroyed it remains so for the duration of the spell.
 An _[Antimagic Field](antimagic-field)_ has no effect on a _Prismatic Wall_, and _[Dispel Magic](dispel-magic)_ can only dispel the violet layer.